cepsadigital/github-action-devops-test-and-code-analysis/README.md

 # Run Python Tests and Code Analysis GitHub Action  2.0.0

 The `github-action-devops-python-testing` Github Action will run your tests with **Tox and generate coverage, pylint and bandit reports.**
-The input variables: `artifactory-user`, `artifactory-psw` and `artifactory-host` are mandatory when you need to install private libraries from Artifactory in tests.
+The input variables: `artifactory-user`and `artifactory-psw` are mandatory when you need to install private libraries from Artifactory in tests.

 ## Inputs